 This command is similar to ISOLATE command but in this case, you can hide selected objects keeping remaining objects visible.
-In this case also you can bring back hidden objects by using UNHIDE or UNISOLATE command.
+In this case, also you can bring back hidden objects by using UNHIDE or UNISOLATE command.

 Using this command you can group multiple objects as a single unit.
 This command is great for making groupings of the similar type of objects like a group of similar blocks.
 To break this group you can use UNGROUP command.

 This command can be used to bring Design Center palette in the drawing area.
 You can also use CTRL+2 key to open the design center palette.
-To know more about design center go to the related article.
+To know more about the design center go to the related article.

 Using this command you can import drawings of many different formats in AutoCAD, the list of all supported formats is shown in the image below.

-Fields are dynamic text information which can add a lot of intelligence in your drawing by keeping data interlinked and updated.
+Fields are dynamic text information which can add a lot of intelligence to your drawing by keeping data interlinked and updated.
 Fields are extensively used in the sheet set and layout drawings and they can be used to automate a lot of information in AutoCAD drawings.

 You can start the Field window using FIELD command of AutoCAD.

-If you want to export certain part of your drawing or any of its blocks to an external file then you can use write block tool or its command equivalent WBLOCK.
+If you want to export a certain part of your drawing or any of its blocks to an external file then you can use write block tool or its command equivalent WBLOCK.